cshenoy/svgtables/README.md

 SVG Table
 =========

-Creating a draggable table with some user-inputed chairs using Raphael.js and Backbone.js
+Creating a draggable table with some user-inputed chairs using Raphael.js and jQuery

 An experiment.